KianBahia/Tactility_Real_Emotion/README.md

-  # Chatbox with Keyboard Design
+  # Tacitlity_Real_Emotion

-  This is a code bundle for Chatbox with Keyboard Design.
+  This is a code bundle for Tacitlity_Real_Emotion.
 The original project is available at https://www.figma.com/design/c4oskEAKpcHdVX6O68HvXF/Chatbox-with-Keyboard-Design.

   ## Running the code